 For example, shooting narrowband in my light pollution isn’t a luxury, it’s a necessity.
 I weighed price, ease of use and future compatibility.
 From there, I got a 48mm, 12nm Ha filter for $130.
 The first time I used it my jaw dropped, like, liraly (idiot-speak for literally).
 Of course now it’s galaxy season and I’m working on the Leo Triplet and Markarian’s Chain for the next month or so and it’s useless to me.
 There are a lot of galaxies that benefit from Ha data, but these ain’t them.
 So, how did I come to this conclusion?

-- I use a modded DSLR right now, but plan to change cameras eventually.
+- I used a modded DSLR at the time, but knew I’d get an astro-sepcific camera in time.
 Therefore the 48mm screw-in type gave me the most versatility.
-A clip-in is convenient, but limiting.
+A DSLR clip-in is convenient, but limiting.

 - I’m a cheap bastard because I have three daughters and they’re more important to me than pictures of the sky… and they’re in dance.
 Do you have any idea how expensive that crap is?
 For parents of boys, imagine you have three boys and they’re all in hockey… and they’re all goalies… and every year they need ALL new equipment.
 Now imagine that you paid for all their equipment, but never actually got it.
 That’s having girls in dance.
 That’s a very long way to explain why I got the $130 Astromania filter from Amazon rather than the $300 Astronomik.
 I’m sure the Astronomik filter is a superior product, but I have three pairs of frickin’ tap shoes to buy.
 Don’t even get me started on the costumes.

 It’s hard, but avoid the impulse buy.
 The force is strong in astrophotography, but you have to resist.
-If your don’t, I guarantee you’ll end up alone and poor… unless that what you want.
-Again, I can’t help you with that.
-Weigh what you need and what will be most effective in improving your images.
+If your don’t, I guarantee you’ll end up alone and poor… unless that’s what you want.
+Weigh what you need, what will be most effective in improving your images and upgrade incrementally.

 You get that $20k rig all setup and take those first images on a beautifully clear night, and they look like shit.
 M31’s core is blown out.
 All you got of M42 was the core.
 Where’s the Witch Head?
 The Wizard looks like a bed-sheet ghost.
 And finally, your Soul is empty.
 If you stay in this hobby for a while you’ll remember that last one and laugh in a few months, I promise.

 Artists need to learn the science and process of this, Scientists need to learn the art of this, and Astrologers need to forget everything they know and properly learn both sides of this.
 Not much of any previous experience relates well.
 You’ll generally have one side or the other, but not both.
-You have to have the patience to stick with it, experiment and eventually you’ll start sucking less.
+You have to possess or learn patience to stick with it.
+Experiment and learn from mistakes.
+Eventually you’ll start sucking less.
 After a while, you’ll start learning techniques that work for you at your location and that’ll lead to images you’re not afraid to show people.

-On a little side-note.
-I thought of something triggered by the “your location” comment, but it’s relevant to how hard this is.
+Speaking of “your location”, there is a good example of why this hobby is so hard to grasp initially.
 You image on one block, you’re neighbor images on the next block.
 Can you use the same settings and processes?
 Unless you live under real dark skies in a ghost town, probably not.
 Sources of light are different.
-You have different neighbors with different lights at different hours.
+You have different neighbors with different lights on at different hours.
 You might be imaging on cement, and she’s on grass.
 Who will dew up first?
-And that’s why you need to figure out what works for you, on your own.
+That’s why you need to figure out what works for you, on your own.
 It’s a hard thing to understand why none of those 8,000 blog posts you read will be exactly right for you.
-They can help, but ultimately, you will learn for yourself.
+In short, nobody is imaging in your back yard but you.
+Information from blogs and websites can help, but ultimately, you will learn for yourself.

 Realizing your place in the Universe is the sole basis of humility – the core of it’s definition.
 When you start to understand this, and look at the object you’re capturing in a different light, you’ll understand its importance as it relates to us as humans, and you’ll take the time you really need on each object rather than hurry through it.
 The process will still be precise, but it will be less robotic, and flow better.
 People who “get” this care for their images in a different way, and aren’t just trying to copy someone else’s work.